Understanding the role of nutrients

 Cats and dogs can live without carbohydrates in their food, as they synthesize some types of carbohydrates they need for the cells from amino acids.
 The intake of carbohydrates does, however, greatly improve the body’s functioning.
 Recent research has revealed that as they became domesticated, dogs have undergone genetic changes which mean they are able to thrive on diets with a greater proportion of carbohydrate.*

 *Axelsson et al. The genomic signature of dog domestication reveals adaptation to a starch-rich diet.
 Nature.
 2013;495(7441):360-4

 The role of lipids (fats) in pet food

 Lipids constitute a family of organic substances commonly known as fats.
-Fats are the benchmark energy source for dogs and cats, who oxidise them to extract the energy they need.
-A gram of lipids represents approximately 8.5 kcal of metabolisable energy, almost two and a half times more than a gram of carbohydrate or protein provides.
+Fats are the benchmark energy source for dogs and cats, who oxidize them to extract the energy they need.
+A gram of lipids represents approximately 8.5 kcal of metabolizable energy, almost two and a half times more than a gram of carbohydrate or protein provides.